ns1/pulsar-rum/README.md

 Bulk Beacons
 ------------

-A method to send performance data to Pulsar in bulk.  gRPC and HTTP+JSON is supported.
+A method to send performance data to Pulsar in bulk.  gRPC and HTTP+JSON are supported.
+See comments in the `bulkbeacon.proto` file for how to structure messages.

 ### Getting started with gRPC